 I have always been delighted at the prospect of a new day, a fresh try, one more start, with perhaps a bit of magic waiting somewhere behind the morning.

 I'm glad the novel can now revert to its original title.
-Sisters on Bread Street was published by Piatkus on 7th January 2016: the paperback edition is available from Amazon UK (or from any bookshop; ISBN: 978-0-3494-1070-8).
-It is also available in a Kindle edition.
+Sisters on Bread Street was published by Piatkus on 7th January 2016: read more about Sisters on Bread Street here.

 "Frances Brody captures the tragedies and joys of old working-class Leeds in vivid and heartfelt storytelling."